My veins run with ink.

 Time for a change

-Then the upstairs office called.
+While I was working at the daily newspaper, the upstairs office called.
 They wanted me in corporate communications.
 I jumped in with some trepidation and learned to navigate those choppy waters.
-Talk about a challenge….
-I had to sell the business message to a bunch of tough-as-nails journalists and grumpy pressmen.
+Talk about a challenge… I had to sell the business message to a bunch of tough-as-nails journalists and grumpy pressmen.
 Producing corporate pubs for this group was like being a cobbler to a bunch of shoemakers.

 The birth of fast